Sesame allergy: Foods to avoid

 A wide variety of foods may contain whole sesame seeds, seeds ground to sesame flour, and/or sesame oil.
 Food-grade sesame oil typically contains protein content sufficient to trigger allergic reactions.
-Traditional food recipes from the Middle East and Asia, including tahini, tempeh, baklava, hummus, baba ghanoush and halva, plus granola-type food bars, frequently contain sesame.
+Traditional food recipes from the Middle East and Asia, including tahini, baklava, hummus, baba ghanoush and halva, plus granola-type food bars, frequently contain sesame.
 Baked goods such as bagels may have whole sesame seeds as topping.
 In Japan, hard candies and snack bars often contain whole sesame seeds.
 People with a known sesame allergy are advised to make that information clear to staff when dining at restaurants.
 In addition, cosmetics, dietary supplements and drug products may contain sesame oil, although the last tends to use purified sesame oil unlikely to contain protein content sufficient to cause allergic reactions.

 Treatment

 Treatment for ingestion of sesame products by allergic individuals varies depending on the severity of symptoms.
 For less severe symptoms, an antihistamine such as diphenhydramine may be prescribed.
 Sometimes prednisone will be prescribed to prevent a possible late phase Type I hypersensitivity reaction.
 Severe allergic reactions (anaphylaxis) may require treatment with an epinephrine pen, which is an injection device designed to be used by a non-healthcare professional when emergency treatment is warranted.
-Unlike for egg allergy, for which there is active research on trying oral immunotherapy (OIT) to desensitize people to egg allergens, oral immunotherapy for sesame allergy has not reached the quality of evidence sufficient to justify its use as a medical treatment.
+Unlike for egg allergy, for which there is active research on trying oral immunotherapy (OIT) to desensitize people to egg allergens, oral immunotherapy for sesame allergy has not yet reached the quality of evidence sufficient to justify its use as a medical treatment.